Skip to main content

 Tool Edges

-Purpose: Connect LLM nodes to tool nodes for AI tool calling Tool edges are special connections that make tools available to LLM nodes.
-When an LLM is connected to tool nodes via tool edges, those tools become part of the LLM’s available function set.
+Purpose: Connect Agent nodes to Tool nodes for AI tool calling Tool edges are special connections that make tools available to Agent nodes.
+When an Agent is connected to Tool nodes via tool edges, those tools become part of the Agent’s available function set.
+Tool Edges - Agent node connected to Tool node via TOOLS handle In this example:

-• The LLM Node has a TOOLS output handle (top right)
+• The Agent Node has a TOOLS output handle

 • A tool edge (dashed line with 🔧 wrench icon) connects to the Tool Node

-• The tool becomes available to the LLM for function calling
+• The tool becomes available to the Agent for function calling

-• The LLM can decide when and how to use this tool during execution
+• The Agent can decide when and how to use this tool during its iteration loop

 Other handles visible: